Roar: Tigers of the Sundarbans

-Roar is a 2014 Indian Hindi-language film written and directed by Kamal Sadanah.
-The film was premiered by Salman Khan at an event in Mumbai on 31 July 2014, ahead of a 31 October release.
-It is an epic tale of a team trying to outsmart the acute senses of the infamous white tiger who is looking for her cub.
+Roar is a 2014 Indian Hindi-language adventure thriller film written and directed by Kamal Sadanah.
+The film premiered at an event in Mumbai on 31 July 2014, ahead of its 31 October release.
+It follows the epic tale of a team trying to outsmart the acute senses of the infamous white tiger who is looking for her cub.

+Plot

+After his photojournalist brother gets killed by a white tigress in the jungles of the Sundarbans, Pandit and his team of commandos enter the prohibited core area of the forest to avenge his death.